Talcum Powder Lawsuit

 Talcum Powder Causes Ovarian Cancer

-Starting in the 1970s, studied research found a link between talcum powder particles and asbestos.
-In the 1971 medical paper "Talc and Carcinoma of the Ovary and Cervix,' researchers reported finding talc remnants deep within cancerous ovarian tumors and non-cancerous ovarian tissue.
+In the 1970s, studied research found a link between talcum powder particles and asbestos.
+In the 1971 medical paper "Talc and Carcinoma of the Ovary and Cervix,' researchers reported finding talc remnants deep within ovarian cancer tumors and non-cancerous ovarian tissue.

 Research shows that talc can also cause lung cancer - specifically, mesothelioma, a lung disease that affects the linings between the torso's organs.
 Scientists believe the company's talc powder caused the malignancy due to asbestos contamination.